 Overview and History

-The Akita dog is easily respectable due to its distinct features, cautious nature, and intelligence.
-Its origin is Japan and for many years was used for dog fighting.
-It is also relied on for hunting bears, wild boar, and deer.
-Nowadays they are used as therapy dogs.
+The Akita’s distinct features, cautious nature, and intelligence make them easy to respect.
+It is originally bred in Japan and was used in dog fighting for many years.
+It was also relied on for hunting bears, wild boar, and deer.
+Time changes a lot and instead of fighting one another they are often used as therapy dogs for humans.

 Country of Origin